Zitronenjoghurt/Zitronenjoghurt/README.md

 ### [Star Generator](https://github.com/Zitronenjoghurt/star-gen) (finished, but not feature-complete)
 A program where you can explore random generated star clusters in 3D.

+### [Star Seeker](https://github.com/Zitronenjoghurt/skyseeker) (unfinished, but a nice foundation)
+A program to explore the actual night sky at a certain point in time and latitude/longitude.
+Unpolished, but the basic core is working.

 ### [Game Boy Emulator](https://github.com/Zitronenjoghurt/lemon-gb) (unfinished)
 A game boy emulator, mainly meant as an educational project.